dclbas/LMS_Controls/LMS/README.md

   - Radio_Q92
   - Radio_Country_Classics
 - Seemed like the easiest way to get there from here.
 This way all the linking is inside LMS.

+**_Spotty_**
+- The plugin `Spotty` is required for Spotify to work
+- At this time, I believe only PAID subscriptions will work with the full query features.